-Oil Spill/HAZMAT and radiological operations will continue until the leak, spill or release has been stopped, contained and cleaned up and the area has been restored to its previous condition.
+Oil Spill/HAZMAT and radiological operations will continue until the leak, spill or release has been stopped, contained and cleaned up and the area has been restored.

-- A. The Louisiana Oil Spill Coordinator has the primary responsibility for oil spill operations.

-- B. The Louisiana State Police have the primary responsibility for HAZMAT operations.

-- C. The Department of Environmental Quality has primary responsibility for Radiation incidents.

-- D. The support agencies for oil spill and HAZMAT operations are responsible for developing and maintaining plans, procedures and asset inventories to support the ESF 10 Coordinators.
-Support Agencies include, but are not limited to:

-- 1. Governor's Office of Homeland Security and Emergency Preparedness

-- 2. Louisiana National Guard

-- 3. Department of Agriculture and Forestry

-- 4. State Fire Marshal

-- 5. Louisiana State University System

-- 6. Department of Health and Hospitals

-- 7. Department of Natural Resources

-- 8. Department of Transportation and Development

-- 9. Department of Wildlife and Fisheries

-- 10. Non-Governmental Organizations (NGO)

-- 11. Coastal Protection and Restoration Authority
+- A. LOSCO is the primary agency for oil spill operations. - B. LSP is the primary agency for HAZMAT operations. - C. LDEQ is the primary agency for radiation incidents. - D. The support agencies for oil spill, HAZMAT, and radiological operations are responsible for developing and maintaining plans, procedures, and asset inventories to support ESF 10.
+Support agencies include, but are not limited to: - 1.
+Governor's Office of Homeland Security and Emergency Preparedness - 2.
+Louisiana National Guard - 3.
+Louisiana Department of Agriculture and Forestry - 4.
+Louisiana State Fire Marshal - 5.
+Louisiana State University System - 6.
+Louisiana Department of Health - 7.
+Louisiana Department of Natural Resources - 8.
+Louisiana Department of Transportation and Development - 9.
+Louisiana Department of Wildlife and Fisheries - 10.
+Coastal Protection and Restoration Authority - 11.
+Non-Governmental Organizations

-- A. If state resources are inadequate to the tasks assigned, the ESF 10 Coordinators will report the situation to GOHSEP, which will seek additional resources from EMAC LRS 29:7333 and from the federal government pursuant to a Presidential Disaster Declaration. - B. ESF Coordinators may find it necessary to contract with private industry for specialized remedial action to stop the release or leak and restore the area to its previous condition. - C. Every agency providing oil spill/HAZMAT support will maintain records of the operations, including cost records that can be used after the emergency to recover costs from the responsible party or from state or federal sources.
+- A. If State resources are inadequate to the tasks assigned, the ESF 10 Coordinators will report the situation to GOHSEP, which will seek additional resources via the Emergency Management Assistance Compact (EMAC) (La.
+R.S.
+29:733 Interstate Emergency Preparedness and Disaster Compact) and from the federal government pursuant to a Presidential Disaster Declaration. - B. The ESF 10 Coordinators may find it necessary to contract with private industry for specialized remedial action to stop the release or leak and restore the area. - C. Every agency providing oil spill, HAZMAT, or radiation support will maintain records of the operations, including cost records that can be used after the emergency to recover costs from the responsible party or from state or federal sources

-The ESF 10 Oil Spill/HAZMAT Coordinators are responsible for developing, maintaining and coordinating plans, procedures, arrangements and agreements in support of this ESF.
+The ESF 10 Coordinators are responsible for developing, maintaining and coordinating plans, procedures, arrangements and agreements in support of this ESF.